Time Zones in Eritrea

 what is the dialing code for Eritrea?

-what time zone abbreviation is used in Eritrea?
+what languages are used in Eritrea?